GrammarViz2/grammarviz2_site/src/morea/home.md

          <div class="col-sm-9">
            <h3><strong>User and developer friendly platform</strong></h3>
-           <p>GrammarViz 2.0 is developed in Java.
+           <p>GrammarViz 2.0 is developed in Java and runs on <span itemprop="operatingSystem">all</span> platforms.
            It can be used as a stand-alone application with GUI, called from a command line, or linked as a library.
            For GUI, we followed the Model–view–controller (MVC) pattern which allows for the code re-use, for example in a web applicaion.
            Our code is hosted at <a href="https://github.com/GrammarViz2/grammarviz2_src">GitHub</a>, we Unit test it, and using
            <a href="https://travis-ci.org/GrammarViz2/grammarviz2_src">Travis CI</a> for our builds.</p>